 The jazz genre today blends various genres, including rock, funk, hip-hop, electronic music, and world music.
 It is characterized by its eclectic approach, which combines traditional jazz elements with modern sensibilities.

-These famous saxophone players are currently shaping the jazz world and are worth checking out!
+These famous saxophone players are shaping the contemporary jazz world and are worth checking out!

 image source: Wikipedia Commons